gaalgergely/laravel-claude/README.md

 # Laravel Claude

-A Laravel 11 package for generating article drafts using Anthropic Claude.
+A Laravel 12 package for using Anthropic Claude API.

 ## Installation